Bad configuration of Message to Display in Plugin parameters.

 - A Hologram for the King, Dave Eggers.
 Content was good, form was perfect.
 Every single sentence was butter.

 - A Woman of No Importance, Sonia Purcell.
-Virginia Hall was an amazing woman and tremendous spy.
+Virginia Hall was a fascinating woman and tremendous spy.

 - The Big Burn, Timothy Egan.
-Some incredible scenes about a horrifying fire.
+Some horrifying scenes about a wildfire.
 Starts enthralling, then peters out a little.
 Still worth it.

 - Good Kids, Bad City, Kyle Swenson.
 A crazy story.
 This is exactly why we should abolish the death penalty.